Code-for-All/civicpatterns.org/patterns/give-someone-a-headache.md

 layout: pattern
 title: Give Someone A Headache
 tagline: Cause trouble to someone in a position of power to force them to reform their process.
-tags:
-    - engagement
+category: Engagement
 stub: true
 related:
-    - RemoveAHeadache
+    - Remove A Headache
 ---